goforwest/BAHR/RAILWAY_DEPLOYMENT_GUIDE.md

 1. Log in to [Railway Dashboard](https://railway.app/dashboard)
 2. Click **"New Project"**
-3. Select **"Deploy from GitHub repo"**
+3. Select **"Empty Project"** (not "Deploy from GitHub repo" - we'll add services manually)
-4. Choose your BAHR repository
+4. Name your project: "BAHR Staging" or similar
-5. Railway will detect the project automatically

 ### Step 2: Add PostgreSQL Database